 The Panofsky Fellowship is a five-year fellowship, intended to recognize exceptional and promising young scientists who would most benefit from the unique opportunity to conduct their research at SLAC National Accelerator Laboratory, including research in all of the leading Cosmic Frontier surveys (DES, DESI, LSST, and CMB-S4) as well as theoretical and computational cosmology.The Panofsky Fellowship provides a pathway to a continuing staff appointment at SLAC, and provides generous research support including funding for a postdoctoral researcher.

 We are happy to support applications for external Fellowships resident at KIPAC, and are proud to have supported several such fellows in the past.
-Interested prospective postdocs are encouraged to contact a KIPAC faculty member with overlapping research interests about their application.
+Interested prospective postdocs are encouraged to contact a KIPAC faculty member with overlapping research interests about their application, preferably during the summer months (July-August) before the Fall application deadlines.